 If your employer goes bust and you’re owed wages, commission or a bonus, you may not get the money you’re entitled to.

-– In theory you can claim up to eight weeks’ pay, six weeks’ holiday pay and up to 12 weeks in lieu of notice but if the firm has been struggling, there may not be enough money left.
+- In theory you can claim up to eight weeks’ pay (for failing to consult on the redundancies collectively), up to six weeks’ holiday pay and up to 12 weeks in lieu of notice, as well as unpaid pension contributions and a basic award for unfair dismissal.

 - Some pay is given priority (it’s called a ‘preferential debt’), which means it should be paid ahead of money that’s given to other creditors.